-Turn the system unit off and unplug the power cord before removing the CD drive.
+WARNING Turn the system unit off and unplug the power cord before removing the CD drive.
+CAUTION CD drives are susceptible to mechanical and electronic shock.
+When

 CD drives are susceptible to mechanical and electronic shock.
 When handling the drive, always wear the static-grounding wrist strap that came in the CD drive kit.
 Always handle the drive carefully.